 You can purchase video overlay software from our partners dashware.net or racerender.com to do the overlay and make your video look like one from MotoGP.
 See demo in the show room section.

 The GMOS dashboard comes with an AMPS hole pattern compatible bracket.
 You can either use the supplied 3M dual lock tapes to adhere it to your bike, or use any AMPS hole pattern mount in the market for installation.

-The sensor can be installed with the supplied 3M dual lock tapes.
+The sensor can be installed with the supplied 3M tapes.
 No additional drilling or wiring is required.

 Motion and Trace: